 The following day we renewed our exploration of the banks of the Kishon, but not with so much success, as the weather was improving and the sea-birds had retired to their accustomed element.
-The heron and the osprey hung about us, wild and wary; but we obtained, among other species, the elegant Andouini's gull, which here takes the place of our lesser black-back gull.
-There was some of the large red antirrhinum of our gardens in blossom, and we gathered some fine stems of a tall, blue campanula, and also several specimens of the mandrake (Mandragora officinalis, L.), the first we had seen, and one of the most striking plants of the country, with its flat disk of very broad primrose-like leaves, and its central bunch of dark blue bell-shaped blossom.
+The heron and the osprey alone hung about us, wild and wary.
+There was some of the large red antirrhinum of our gardens in blossom, and we gathered some fine stems of a tall, blue campanula, and also several specimens of the mandrake (Mandragora officinalis, L.), the first we had seen, and one of the most striking plants of the country, with its flat disc of very broad primrose-like leaves, and its central bunch of dark blue bell-shaped blossom.
 The perfume of the flower we found by no means disagreeable, though it is said by some to be fetid.
-It has a certain pungency, which is peculiar, yet there seems little doubt but that this is the plant alluded to in Gen. xxx.
+It has a certain pungency, which is peculiar; yet there seems little doubt but that this is the plant alluded to in Gen. xxx.
 14, and Cant. vii.
-13. We found it not uncommon in every part of Palestine, but chiefly in marshy plains.
-The day's botanizing afforded altogether eleven additional species in flower, a number with which we might be well satisfied in midwinter.
-We added also a few shells to our list, as Conorulus firminii, and C. bidentatus, and filled our bags with a splendid dish of mushrooms for dinner.
-The Kishon yielded likewise a fine fresh-water mussel or unio, distinct from the species of the Jordan and the Zerka, and several sorts of fish, similar to those of the Nahr-el-Kelb and the Kurn, viz.
-Blennius lupulus, Bp., Scaphiodon capoëta, Güld., and Anguilla microptera, Kaup.
+13. We found it not uncommon in every part of Palestine, but chiefly in The day's botanizing afforded altogether marshy plains. eleven additional species in flower, a number with which we might be well satisfied in midwinter.
+We added also a few shells to our list, as Conovulus firminii, and C. bidentatus, and filled our bags with a splendid dish of mushrooms for dinner.
+The Kishon yielded likewise a fine fresh-water mussel or unio, distinct from the species of the Jordan and the Zerka, and several sorts of fish, similar to those of the Nahr-el-Kelb and the Kurn, viz., Blennius lupulus, Bp., Seaphiodon capoëta, Güld., and Anguilla microptera, Kaup.